 Needless to say, this is a quite delicate relationship and can be easily thrown out of balance if the piriformis gets too tight or too loose.
 You can end up with sciatica, SI pain and other discomforts and imbalances.
 Why does the piriformis get too tight?
 Often from underuse (we sit A LOT and in funny positions) or overuse (Ex: too much running).
 Why does it get too loose?
 It happens if sacral ligaments are hypermobile, either from birth and/or from OVERSTRETCHING.
 If the ligaments are too loose, it makes it much harder for the piriformis to stabilize the SI joints.

 So what do we end up with then?
-Either a piriformis that’s locked in a shortened, contracted state or in a lengthened weakened state.
+We get either a piriformis that’s locked in a shortened, contracted state or in a lengthened weakened state.
 Either way, stretching it is the last thing you would want to do!
 As we’ve already covered in an earlier blog post [A smart way to relieve muscle tension], trying to stretch a locked-short muscle is like trying to pry open a clenched fist – it won’t give much and then will snap right back into place.
 Trying to stretch a locked-long muscle is like pulling on a leather belt, how far will that get you?
 It is already stretched out and you can actually cause more damage by pulling it further.

 What’s the solution then?
 Contract it!
 The only way to produce a lasting change is to contract your rotators, to make them work.
 Contracting the muscle increases circulation to the area, brings nourishment and develops muscle tone and strength.
 You contract the piriformis by turning your leg outward against gravity.
 And remember that piriformis doesn’t just rotate the hip, it also abducts the hip when the hip is flexed.
 So your hip strengthening routine needs to include the abducting moves.